-Re sponse Action: Pe rson(s) Responsible: 1.
-Upon the discovery or detection of an oil/gasoline spill on school property: a.
-Notify Director of Facilities or Superintendent of Buildings & Grounds b.
-Notify Building Administrator 1.
-First person on scene 2.
-Evaluate the problem insofar as possiblea.
-Stop source of spill if possibleb.
-Commence established remedial response 2.
-Director of Facilities or Suptof Buildings & Grounds 3.
-Notify the local fire department and follow their instructions 3.
-Director of Facilities or Supt.
-Of Buildings & Grounds 4.
-Within 2 hours of discovery of leak or spill the DEC must be contacted DEC Hotline: 1-800-457-7362 4.
-Director of Facilities or Suptof Buildings & Grounds 5.
-Notify Superintendent 5.
-Building Administrator 6.
-Contact Erie 1 BOCES, Safety Risk, if necessary 6.
-Superintendent 7.
-Curtail or cease building operation, as appropriate: a.
-Early Dismissal b.
-Evacuate c.
-Resume normal activity 7.
-Superintendent 8.
-Make proper notifications 8.
-Superintendent Co omments:
+- 1. Upon the discovery or detection of an oil/gasoline spill on school property:

+- a.
+Notify Director of Facilities or Superintendent of Buildings & Grounds

+- b.
+Notify Building Administrator

+- 2. Evaluate the problem insofar as possible

+- a.
+Stop source of spill if possible

+- b.
+Commence established remedial response

+- 3. Notify the local fire department and follow their instructions

+- Within 2 hours of discovery of leak or spill the DEC must be contacted DEC Hotline: 1-800-457-7362

+- 5. Notify Superintendent

+- 6. Contact Erie 1 BOCES, Safety Risk, if necessary

+- 7. Curtail or cease building operation, as appropriate:

+- a.
+Early Dismissal

+- b.
+Evacuate

+- c.
+Resume normal activity

+- 8. Make proper notifications

+- Comments: